Egbertjing/Egbertjing.github.io/_pages/about.md

 Education
 ------
 * **The Hong Kong University of Science and Technology** (Ongoing) \
-  MPhill of Science in Computer Science
+  MPhil of Science in Computer Science

 * **The Hong Kong University of Science and Technology** (2020-2024) \
   Bachelor of Data Science and Technology